Course - Web Coding - IDG1292

 - Students submit three compulsory assignments.
 All three must be approved to take the exam.

-- The exam is written, digital and last for three hours.
+- The exam is written, digital and lasts for three hours.

 - Re-sit examination for written exam next semester.